CodexLink/CodexLink/README.md

 </table>
 </div>

-In my past experience, I was able to have the role of **Backend Lead Developer** and **Frontend Lead Developer**.
-In my projects that were in academic-related has got me into the role of **Full-Stack Developer** (Not Fully on Web Technologies).

 To support my set of skills indicated from the table.
 Here's my stats for my used languages and contribution statistics.

 <table>